peterlasky/Rainbow_DQN/readme.md

 Parameters, checkpoints, videos, and evaluation histories are all saved to or updated in the `[log_dir]/[name]` directory, based on parameter settings.

 #### Memory
 The replay buffer takes the most memory.
 The main constraint is the replay buffer.
 Memory use is `memory_size` $* ($`screen_size`$^2) * 5$.
 The default setting of $1,000,000 * 84 * 84 * 5 \sim 35$ GB.
-We delete the memory buffer on exiting the training loop to avoid an out of memory crash if, e.g. , multiple instances of `DQN` are opened in *Jupyter*.
+We delete the memory buffer on exiting the training loop to avoid an out of memory crash if, e.g. , multiple instances of `DQN` are opened in the notebook.

 #### Vectorization
 The training loop uses `gymnasium`'s vectorzed environment structure.
 The original *DeepMind* algortith performs a policy update every 4 steps, on a batch of $32$ transitions taken from the replay buffer.
 In a vectorized environment, we need to adjust:  If `n_envs` $=1$, we perform a policy update every 4 steps.
 If `n_envs` $= 4$, we perform a policy update each step.
 However, if `n_envs` $= 8$, we perform two updates of $32$ each step and, similarly, if `n_envs`=16 we perform four batch updates of $32$ each step.
 The effect of training multiple batches consecutively (i.e., out of turn) becomes irrelevant as a large memory buffer is filled.

 The evaluation loop is executed infrequently and uses a single, non-vectorized `gymnasium` environment.
 Speed increase was significant, but not as much as I expected.
 Using Intel-9 (24 cores) and NVIDIA RTX 4090:
-- Basic DQN: 16 vectorized environments vs single environment: 20-22% faster.
+- **Basic DQN**: 16 vectorized environments vs single environment: 20-22% faster.
-- Rainbow DQN: 16 vectorized environments vs single environment: 25-29% faster.
+- **Rainbow DQN**: 16 vectorized environments vs single environment: 25-29% faster.

 #### Environment wrappers
 I've created custom `gymnasium` wrappers that likely exist.
 I've also used a few `gymnasium`-compatible wrappers from the `stable_baselines3` library.

 1. `five_stack`: stores each state / new state in a combined 5 frame stack observation, such that [:4] is the *state* and [1:] is the *next_state*.
-2. `fire_on_life_loss`: the original **Deep Mind** algorithim used a 5% epsilon for evaluation mode to avoid games getting stuck.
+2. `fire_on_life_loss`: the original **DeepMind** algorithim used a 5% epsilon for evaluation mode to avoid games getting stuck.
 For example, games like `breakout` that require a `FIRE` command to restart after each life lost will pause indefinitely if we use a pure `argmax` policy that returns an action other than `FIRE`.
 This wrapper, if used, automatically triggers a fire when a life is lost, allowing us to lower the epsilon closer to zero to rely solely on the policy's best actions.
 In many games the difference won't matter.
 3. `noop_reset` allows for a range of noop_steps upon a reset.
 4. `set_seed`: to seed single or vectorized environments.
 In my implementation the same seed is applied as the random and numpy seed (although vectorized seeds are increments of the given seed)